What is Application Insights?

 There are several ways to get started.
 Begin with whichever works best for you.
 You can add the others later.

 - At run time: instrument your web app on the server.
+Ideal for applications already deployed.
 Avoids any update to the code.
-You need admin access to your server.

 - At development time: add Application Insights to your code.
-Allows you to write custom telemetry and to instrument back-end and desktop apps.
+Allows you to customize telemetry collection and send additional telemetry.

 - Analyze mobile app usage by integrating with Visual Studio App Center.